 The Bay Area Jewish Healing Center in collaboration with Jewish Home of San Francisco is seeking volunteers*

 Thank you for your interest in Kol Haneshama: Jewish End of Life Care volunteer program.
-The Hebrew words Kol HaNeshama come from psalm 150 and refers to the phrase “Let every breath/everything that breathes praise God.”
+The Hebrew words Kol HaNeshama come from Psalm 150 and refer to the phrase “Let every breath/everything that breathes praise God.”
 Our primary site is the Jewish Home in San Francisco where volunteers are matched with elderly residents nearing the end of life and/or beginning to explore end of life issues.
 Each volunteer receives thorough training, is closely supervised by rabbinic mentors and is supported by a community of peers.
 No prior experience in health care or Jewish knowledge is necessary; we each have the capacity to empathetically care for another.

 An application form is attached.
 The Bay Area Jewish Healing Center screens all applicants.
 After returning a completed application, you will be notified by the Healing Center, and told whether or not you will be scheduled for an interview.
 Acceptance into the program is based on your application and interview.
 You may return your completed application anytime.
 Once we fill a training group, applications will be held over for the following training.